AdobeDocs/campaign-classic-learn.en/help/sending-messages/recurring-deliveries.md

 level: Beginner
 exl-id: 42f2a7e6-7d88-473b-b913-fe09b7016b28
 ---
-# How to set up recurring and continuous email campaigns
+# Configure recurring and continuous email campaigns

 This tutorial explains how to set up a recurring and a continuous delivery and the differences between the two approaches.